 - Augusta Program will be eating lunch out on August 26, 2016.

-- Waterville Program will be writing letters to the Troops on March 20, 2015.
+- Augusta Program will be going to the library on August 29, 2016.

 Families Matter Inc. In-Home support creates opportunity to develop and improve skills necessary for safe independent living.
 Services are coordinated by the Person Centered Plan Process.
 Goals include, but not limited to:

 - Exploring public resources

 - Natural Supports/Resources